Who Says Marge Doesn’t Have Any Christmas Spirit?

 Is there anything else you’d like to tell readers about you and the book?

-Thank you for answering my questions, Riley, and good luck to you and your authors, Danny and Wanda Pelfrey, with A Night to Remember, the latest book in the Adairsville Heritage Mystery series.
+Thank you for answering my questions, Claire, and good luck to you and your author, Emma Dakin, with Danger in Edinburgh, the latest book in the British Book Tour mystery series.

-Readers can learn more about Riley and her authors Danny and Wanda Pelfrey by visiting the authors’ website and their Facebook and Goodreads pages.
-Readers can also follow them on Twitter.
+Readers can learn more about Claire and her author, Emma Dakin by visiting the author’s website and her Facebook and Goodreads pages.

 The novel is available at the following online retailers: